*Last updated on 5/25/2021*

 ***I thank para for the best gun board on the internet, and forum members oldiron1, Uriah, SIGagain, straightshooter01, blindref, hurstolds1, rpm2010, sigmonkey, Sarge1998, 220parts, xwesler, cherokee2u, AH.74, wgsigs, and biggs for helpful info in general and on specific models.***

-Cannot name them, but I'm also grateful to several folks from SIG (US and DE) who have helped me with invaluable information.
+I'm also grateful to several folks from SIG (US and DE) who have helped me with invaluable information.
+They shall remain nameless to protect the innocent.

 SIG SAUER P228